Replacing CLI tools with modern alternatives

 unreachable over time and a fork was born.
 I'm actually using the actively

-maintained eza
+maintained eza right now.

-is so deeply ingrained into my fingers that I could never switch to writing
+ls is so deeply ingrained into my fingers that I could never switch to writing

-, so I quickly aliased ls
+exa or eza, so I quickly aliased ls to eza directly.

 cd → zoxide

-, it's only logical to continue with cd
+After ls, it's only logical to continue with cd.
+How does one even improve

-, which is supposed to be quite limited in scope?
+on cd, which is supposed to be quite limited in scope?
 By keeping a track of

 which directories you've been into and matching against that history.